-Gerald M. Lemole, MD, a 1962 graduate of the Lewis Katz School of Medicine at Temple University (LKSOM), and Emily Jane Lemole have committed a gift of $5 million to LKSOM to establish The Lemole Center for Integrated Lymphatics Research.
+Gerald M. Lemole, MD, a 1962 graduate of the Lewis Katz School of Medicine at Temple University (LKSOM), and Emily Jane Lemole have committed a gift of $5 million to LKSOM to establish The Lemole Center for Integrated Lymphatics and Vascular Research.
 Guided by a strong establishing vision, this groundbreaking new center will integrate basic science research and clinical research to establish a high-performing interdisciplinary hub for lymphatics research to target the lymphatic system in understanding, treating and curing human disease.

 “We are grateful to the administration of the Lewis Katz School of Medicine and congratulate them for their visionary approach to lymphatic research, which has always been studied adjunctively as an access route for other systems rather than the unifying, facilitating, actively integrated bedrock system that it is,” said Dr. Lemole.